WebDevEtc/BlogEtc/README.md

+- 7.1.4                 - updates fulltext search package which solves the search issue
+- 7.1.2                 - shows categories on blog home page - minor fix (if you upgrade try to re-publish view files)
+- 7.1.1                 - minor fix and some admin panel text changes
+- 7.1.0                 - Adds support for custom user model (if you upgrade, try to publish new config)
+- 7.0.2                 - Bug fix for listing posts and search page
+- 7.0.1                 - made compatible with Laravel 6.x & 7.x (via vhessam/laravel-blogger)
 - 3.1                   - minor fixes
 - 3.0.3                 - fixed RSS feed cache issue
 - 3.0.2                 - fixed default medium image size (changed to 600x400)